 The Spiffy Dapper also makes their own ginger beer.
 I am a huge fan of ginger beer.

 Pavel and Joshua let us try a bit, this stuff is legit!
-The don’t even carbonate it, instead the tang of the ginger almost tricks your taste buds into thinking it’s carbonated.
+They don’t even carbonate it, instead of the tang of the ginger almost tricks your taste buds into thinking it’s carbonated.
 If I had not already had a cocktail, I would have ordered a Dark and Stormy.
 If you like ginger beer, then I suggest trying one.

-Obviously, post Spiffy Dapper we wandered across the street to Native.
+Obviously – post-Spiffy Dapper, we wandered across the street to Native.

 The cocktail menu small about 7-8 cocktails that are changed every six months.
-Each cocktail has an inspiration, a story and a process, creating an overall experience that you can feel thorough your senses.
+Each cocktail has an inspiration, a story and a process, creating an overall experience that you can feel through your senses.